-Tip #2: Keep the Flies Out of the Soup
+Tip #2: Keep flies out of the soup

-Dare I say that no one wants to be distracted by a fly in their soup!
-Similarly, preparing students for summative assessments can alleviate any distracting elements that prevent a valid assessment of the soup itself.
+No one wants to be distracted by a fly in their soup!
+Similarly, preparing learners for summative assessments can alleviate any distracting elements that prevent a valid assessment of the soup itself.

-I have a few suggestions that you can follow to ensure that external factors (flies) do not interfere with your assessments:
+Here are a few suggestions that you can follow to ensure that external factors (flies) do not interfere with your assessments.

-Specific to online summative assessments, one of the distracting “flies” can be the learning management system itself.
+Specific to online summative assessments, one of the distracting flies can be the LMS itself.
 When possible, students should be relieved of any concerns about the format of the tool they will be using for summative assessments.
-For example, providing specific information about the quiz details and the question types that students will experience on a summative assessment can be very helpful.
-One way to efficiently provide this support is by creating a sample quiz in your course.
-By doing so, the level of comfort with the LMS is less likely to be an impediment that causes assessment results to be less valid.
+Providing specific information about the quiz details and the question types that students will experience on a summative assessment can be very helpful.

-For example, as shown below, the quiz instructions and description (as they appear in the LMS) should be demonstrated well in advance of a summative assessment.
-Typical information that is seen in a learning management system quiz can be found below:
+Quiz instructions and descriptions (as they appear in the LMS) should be demonstrated well in advance of a summative assessment.
+Typical information that is seen in an LMS quiz can be found below: